ceilfors/ceilfors.github.io/_posts/2017-03-24-7-years-in-restrospect.md

 Placing multiple stakeholders in one team will not work.
 All of them will have different interests and priorities which will cause a disruption to the team.
 There is a reason why a team should be composed of one, instead of many, product owner.
-If you are one of the stakeholder for your team, get together with the other stakeholders, then set your priorities and vision right.
+Multiple stakeholders should get together before confusing the team and determine which goal is the most important one.
 When everything is important, nothing will ever be important.

 For a team to jell properly, all of the team members must be 100% allocated to the team.
 One team member's failure of commitment